ST10479847-JasumMaharaj/WEDE5020-POE-PART-2-ST10479847/ReadMe.md

 - At 20:51 i added a footer on each page with copyright information. <br>
 - At 20:55 i added a file structure. <br>

+01, 02, 03/11/2025<br>
+- Following my results and feedback from part 2, i decided to make changes, i have included a more responsive design.<br>
+- I have slightly adjusted my colour scheme with regards to the entire website.<br>
+- I decided to add the logo, which i did not include the last time.
+I have also decided to use images of the people who actually once owned 4 Bakers, which happens to be my family, with their consent.
+I thought why not use the real thing which in turn also makes the website more authentic.<br>
+- I added functionality in the website in the js file.
+I have added things like popup messages for positive and negative feedback for the user.<br>
+- I have also added more references to the list in most aspects.<br>
+- I have included a new page, called the "enquiry page" as per instructions in part 3.

 References: